Bureau of Criminal Identification and Information

 Right to Review Options:

 If you are requesting the Right to Review and want the results to be delivered to your Authorized Representative or Attorney, you will need to enter the email address or mailing address of the Authorized Representative or Attorney while scheduling your fingerprint appointment.
-If you are requested the digital emailed version, you will need to notify your Attorney or Authorized Representative and provide them with the security question and answer that you established during the enrollment process.
-(Please note that all future status notifications and log in identifiers will be attached to the supplied email address, including fingerprint rejection messages.)
+If you are requesting the digital emailed version, you will need to notify your Attorney or Authorized Representative and provide them with the security question and answer that you established during the enrollment process.

 If you are physically unable to appear at a fingerprinting site, you can mail fingerprint cards to the Louisiana State Police Bureau of Criminal Identification and Information using the forms below.